Al-Buss refugee camp: History

-In 1764, the French geographer Jacques Nicolas Bellin published a map of Greater Tyre which included the ruins of the aquaeduct in El Buss, but no settlements.
-Around 1786, Bellin's fellow countryman Louis-François Cassas visited the place and drew a painting of the ruins of the aquaeduct.

-In 1878, the London-based Palestine Exploration Fund's Survey of Western Palestine (SWP) – led by Herbert Kitchener at the beginning of his military career – mapped Tyre and its surroundings.
-It described the area of Birket el Bass – north of the aquaeduct – as a "ruined birket" (water reservoir or pool) and as "dry."
-A map from a 1906 Baedeker travel guide designated the area as a "Swamp" though.
+For the period before the 20th century, see Al-Bass (archaeological site).

-French Mandate colonial rule (1920–1943)
+French Mandate (1920–1943)

 On the first of September 1920, the French colonial rulers proclaimed the new State of Greater Lebanon under the guardianship of the League of Nations represented by France.
 Tyre and the Jabal Amel were attached as the Southern part of the Mandate.
 The French High Commissioner in Syria and Lebanon became General Henri Gouraud.

+Armenian refugee camp (1930s)

-In 1932, the colonial authorities offered a piece of land of some 30,000 square meters in El Buss to the Jabal Amel Ulama Society of Shia clerics and feudal landlords to construct a school there.
+In 1932, the French colonial authorities offered a piece of land of some 30,000 square meters in Al-Buss to the Jabal Amel Ulama Society of Shia clerics and feudal landlords to construct a school there.
 However, such plans were not realised due to internal divisions of the local power players and a few years later the French rulers attributed the swampy area to survivors of the Armenian Genocide, who had started arriving in Tyre already in the early 1920s, mostly by boat.
 A branch of the Armenian General Benevolent Union had been founded there in 1928.

 It is unclear when exactly the camp for Armenian refugees was set up.
 According to some sources it was in 1935–36, when also another camp was built in Rashidieh on the coast, five kilometres south of Tyre city.
-However, the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) states that El Buss camp was constructed in 1937, whereas the United Nations Human Settlements Programme (UN HABITAT) dates it to 1939.
+However, the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) states that Al-Buss camp was constructed in 1937, whereas the United Nations Human Settlements Programme (UN HABITAT) dates it to 1939.

-During the following years - neither the exact dates are known nor the Christian denominations - an Armenian chapel and a church were constructed in El Buss camp.
+During the following years – neither the exact dates are known nor the Christian denominations – an Armenian chapel and a church were constructed in Al-Buss camp.
 The defunct chapel is nowadays part of an UNRWA school building, while the church of Saint Paul belongs to the Maronite Catholic Archeparchy of Tyre and is still in service.

-On 8 June 1941, a joint British-Free French Syria–Lebanon campaign liberated Tyre from the Nazi-collaborators of Marshal Philippe Pétain's Vichy regime.
+On 8 June 1941, a joint British-Free French Syria–Lebanon campaign liberated Tyre from the Nazi collaborators of Marshal Pétain's Vichy regime.